Kaal (2005 film): Plot

 friends Sajid and Vishal, are on a hunting trip in the hopes of sighting and shooting some big prey.
 Their car breaks down and Bagga, an alcoholic passerby driver, gives them a lift.
-Bagga's car accidentally hits Krish's car, which also breaks down and is at the middle of the road.
+Bagga's car accidentally hits Krish's car, which also breaks down and is in the middle of the road.
 The two groups decide to travel together in Bagga's car, leaving a mechanic to repair Krish's car.

 Just a few seconds after they set off, the mechanic disappears and they believe that a wild animal just took him away and decide not to risk their lives to look for him.

 Bagga finds them a guesthouse to stay which is owned by a man named DS Pandey.
 Pandey is a guide who agrees to lead them the next day to the core area, where tigers live, for hunting.
 That very night Pandey disappears and his decapitated body is found in the nearby swamp the next day.
 Krish starts to get suspicious about the real cause of the recent deaths in the jungle, as he is an animal expert and recognizes that Pandey's death was not the work of a tiger or any other wild animal.

 Warned by a forest officer named Bashir Khan, the group decides to leave the jungle.
 Before they depart, they realize that Sajid has gone missing.
 Dev assumes that he has gone by himself to the core area for hunting.
 However, the group decide to leave without Sajid.
 Soon they find Sajid's decapitated body by a lake.
 The rest are soon confronted by three tigers on the way.
 The group is saved by a mysterious man who introduces himself as Kaali Pratap Singh and claims to live in the jungle.

 On their continued way out of the jungle, they find the road blocked by rocks due to the landslide caused by rain.
 Kaali shows up again and agrees to lead them out of the jungle.

 Kaali appears to be very knowledgeable about the jungle and its history.
 Krish, who is now more curious about the mysterious deaths, asks him if he knows what's behind those deaths.
 Kaali responds by telling them a story about a crazy tour guide in this jungle, who used to lead tourists to the wrong places just to have them killed by wild animals.
 The people in the nearby villages later caught him and beat him to death but his ghost remains in the jungle and continues to kill tourists.
 None of them believe Kaali's story.

-Bagga later disappears while repairing his car, rising the fear among the rest.
-Vishal is decapitated shortly thereafter when a window of their car flies and hus him due to the explosion.
+Bagga later disappears while repairing his car, raising fear among the rest.
+Vishal is decapitated shortly thereafter when a window of their car flies and hits him due to an explosion.